bogakumarswami123/Employee-management-using-MEAN-Stack/README.md

-##In backend_employee-management folder we have install node modules and express.js
+##In backend_employee-management folder we have to install node modules and express.js

 command to install a express.js in your system globally